ying32/govcl/Tools/res2go/src/README.en-US.md

 ----

-The res2go tool is mainly compiled with Lazarus, and Delphi can also be compiled.
+The res2go tool is mainly compiled with Lazarus.

 #### Compilation method

-#### Delphi

-Compile with the project file res2go.dpr using Delphi that supports Unicode or higher.

 #### Lazarus